Chartered Manager (Level 6) and NHS Leadership Academy Mary Seacole Award

 • Preferably, evidence of study at GCE A-Level (minimum 2 subjects) or equivalent plus 3 GCSEs at grade C/4 or higher; OR a completed recognised Access Programme or equivalent.
 Candidates that cannot evidence this will still be considered.

 • Preferably, evidence of English and Maths at GCSE C/4 or above/Functional Skills Level 2/Equivalent.
 If the candidate does not have evidence of Maths and English at the relevant level, there are two options; 1. via NHSE funded online revision and exams.
-Contact Training Hub Apprenticeship Team for more details.
+Contact Training Hub Apprenticeship Team for more details, OR 2.
+Education Provider will support the learner through the relevant learning and exams, alongside their apprenticeship.
+An initial diagnostic assessment will be completed by the Education Provider at application stage to determine suitability for this option.

 Full requirements and details are found on the course webpage.